MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### How many applications are in the catalog?

-At the time of general availability (GA) Microsoft is expects to have 100 applications available in the Enterprise application catalog.
+At the time of general availability (GA), Microsoft expects to have 100 applications available in the Enterprise application catalog.

 ### How can working with Enterprise applications be automated?